Avaiga/taipy-getting-started-core/step_06/ReadMe.md

     Scenario 2: month 10
 ```

- Every task has yet to be submitted, so everything will be completed.
+Every task has yet to be submitted, so when submitting scenario 1, all tasks will be executed.

 ```python
 print("Scenario 1: submit")